eduardooliveiraps/eduardooliveiraps/README.md

 I’m passionate about **AI and technology**, exploring how they can **transform businesses, enhance society, and solve real-world challenges**.

-Beyond work, I pursue **continuous learning and personal growth**, staying active through sports and keeping up with the latest in **business, science, and technology**.
+Beyond my professional work, I’m passionate about **continuous learning and personal growth**.
+I stay active through **sports and training**, and I keep myself informed on the latest developments in **business, science, and technology**.

 ---